Ravine Vineyard

 Our hillside soils have eroded over the last 5,500 years on these small but relatively steep slopes.
 Now, the soil continues to be thin, sparse and very mineral-conducive to the growth of some very low cropping, Niagara-style Chardonnay.

 Sitting on the highest peak of our Sub-Appellation not only creates a steady airflow, but it generates outstanding high-pressure systems during the growing season for our fruit.
 This aids in maintaining moderate temperatures well into September and these conditions make an interesting microclimate for our organic cool climate Chardonnay fruit!
-Winemaker Martin Werner loves making cool climate chardonnay at Ravine because it highlights our unique terroir and sense of place.
+Winemaker Jay Johnston loves making cool climate chardonnay at Ravine because it highlights our unique terroir and sense of place.